 |---|---|

-Fee calculator: Wise shows exact fees before you transfer (no surprises).
+Fee calculator: Wise shows transfer fees and exchange-rate details before you confirm.

 Receiving payments: